josepmonzon61/Transaction-fraud-detection-model/README.md

 # Transaction-fraud-detection-model
 (I did almost all the model with AI.
-I'd tried my Orthogonalization technics) Summary of the Fraud Detection Model
+I'd tried my Orthogonalization technics)

+Summary of the Fraud Detection Model.

 Model Overview:
 he model is designed to detect fraudulent transactions in a credit card dataset.
 It is a neural network built using TensorFlow and Keras, which leverages multiple dense (fully connected) layers with ReLU activations and dropout layers to prevent overfitting.
 The final layer uses a sigmoid activation function to output a probability score between 0 and 1, indicating the likelihood of a transaction being fraudulent.
 The model is trained using binary cross-entropy loss and the Adam optimizer.